Most Frequently asked Oracle Apps Technical and Oracle SOA Interview Questions:

 Q #8) Can you differentiate between mediator and OSB?

-Ans: A mediator is part of a composite application and is used to mediate between the different components within and outside a composite application.
-While OSB i.e. Oracle Bus Service is a standalone ESB which mediates with heterogeneous clients and services without being a part of them.
+- A mediator is part of a composite application and is used to mediate between the different components within and outside a composite application.
+While OSB i.e. Oracle Bus Service is a standalone ESB that mediates with heterogeneous clients and services without being a part of them.

-A mediator can be deployed as SCA component while an OSB cannot.
+- A mediator can be deployed as an SCA component while an OSB cannot.

-For mediator, development can happen through JDeveloper IDE while for OSB, it can be done using Eclipse IDE or Web Console.
+- For a mediator, development can happen through JDeveloper IDE while for OSB, it can be done using Eclipse IDE or Web Console.

 Q #9) Is SOA a part of Oracle Fusion Middleware?

-Ans: Yes SOA is a part of Oracle Fusion middleware behaving as a UI within the big Fusion platform.
+Answer: Yes SOA is a part of Oracle Fusion Middleware behaving as a UI within the big Fusion platform.

 Q #10) How is choreography different from orchestration?

-Ans: Choreography and orchestration, both are critical parts of the collaboration layer within service orientation i.e. SOA & BPM.
+Answer: Choreography and orchestration, are critical parts of the collaboration layer within service orientation i.e. SOA & BPM.

 In Orchestration, a central process which can be a Web Service itself controls the other web services involved in the integration of systems.
 This central coordinator will coordinate the execution of various operations of web services involved in the operation and completes the integration.